-There are many different treatment options a person suffering from Flexeril abuse or addiction may want to consider.
+There are many different treatment options a person suffering with Flexeril abuse or addiction may want to consider.

 Medically supervised detox is often a first course of treatment for addicted people who are at risk of experiencing troublesome withdrawal symptoms.
-In some cases, medications may be administered to help make the process more comfortable and, in doing so, may help decrease the likelihood of immediate relapse.
+In some cases, medications may be administered to help make the process more comfortable and decrease the likelihood of immediate relapse.

-Counseling also provides people with an opportunity to discover their triggers and to learn and use alternative coping skills.
+Counseling provides people with an opportunity to discover their triggers, as well as to learn and use alternative coping skills.

-Support groups and 12-step programs provide the support of other people to help you stay focused on your goal of sobriety.
+Support groups and 12-Step programs provide the support of other people in recovery to help a person stay focused on their goal of sobriety.
 Peers can help remind each other of the negative consequences of drug use, as well as encourage the use of healthy coping skills.

-By residing in the facility full-time, patients can focus exclusively on their recovery without the added pressures and stressors of the outside world.
-Inpatient treatment provides a combination of detox services, medical care, counseling, and support groups, so this intensive, round-the-clock care is typically better suited for those with more severe cases of Flexeril addiction, such as polysubstance abusers who mix Flexeril with alcohol or other drugs.
+By residing in a facility full-time, patients can focus exclusively on their recovery without the added pressures and stressors of the outside world.
+Inpatient treatment provides a combination of detox services, medical care, counseling, and support groups, so this intensive, round-the-clock care is typically better suited for those with more severe cases of Flexeril addiction—such as polysubstance abusers who mix Flexeril with alcohol or other drugs.

-Outpatient treatment also consists of some combination of detox, counseling, and peer support, except that care takes place on a part-time basis while the patient continues to reside in their home.
+Outpatient treatment also consists of some combination of detox, counseling, and peer support, but care takes place on a part-time basis while the patient continues to reside in their home.

 This type of treatment is generally less expensive and more accessible for many people.
 Those with relatively less severe addiction issues who wish to remain active in their personal and professional lives during treatment typically prefer outpatient rehab programs.
 Patients can continue to work, go to school, and fulfill other responsibilities while still making a commitment to their recovery.

 Aftercare is perhaps one of the most important (and often forgotten) elements of treatment.
-Many people assume that when they complete their initial rehab program that addiction treatment is over, but this couldn’t be further from the truth.
+Many people assume that addiction treatment is over when they complete their initial rehab program, but this couldn’t be further from the truth.
 Addiction is a chronic, relapsing illness, so to help maintain long-term recovery, it is important that patients have a solid aftercare plan in place by the time they discharge from their treatment program.

-Aftercare treatment emphasizes relapse prevention to maximize the chances of sustained sobriety.
+Aftercare treatment emphasizes relapse prevention to maximize a person’s chances of sustained sobriety.
 This typically consists of: